Pliability and Approximating Max-CSPs: From Hadwiger- to size-pliability: proof of Theorem

 \subsection{From cc-pliability to size-pliability}

-To show the second half of Theorem~\ref{thm:niceWrt}, i.e. the equivalence of $\td$-pliability, $\cc$-pliability, and $\size$-pliability (for structures with bounded signatures), it will be easier to first focus on the latter two.
+To show the second half of Theorem~\ref{thm:niceWrt}, i.e., the equivalence of $\td$-pliability, $\cc$-pliability, and $\size$-pliability (for structures with bounded signatures), it will be easier to first focus on the latter two.
 Since there are only finitely many distinct signatures of bounded size and arity, we can focus on a single fixed signature (as finite unions of pliable classes are pliable).

-Proving equivalence of $\cc$-pliability and $\size$-pliability would be trivial if there were only a bounded number of distinct values of tuples, since then there can be only a bounded number of components up to isomorphism, and isomorphic components can be merged.
+Since $\cc\leq\size$, by Observation~\ref{obs:trivial} we have that $\size$-pliability implies $\cc$-pliability.
+The rest of this section is devoted to proving that $\cc$-pliability implies $\size$-pliability (for a single fixed signature).
+This (and in fact equivalence of the two) would be trivial if there were only a bounded number of distinct values of tuples, since then there can be only a bounded number of components up to isomorphism, and isomorphic components can be merged.

-\begin{observation} For any structure $\structA$ and numbers $\lambda_1,\dots,\lambda_n \in \Qn$, the disjoint union $\lambda_1 \structA \uplus \dots \uplus \lambda_n \structA$ is equivalent (i.e. at $\dopt$-distance zero) to $\lambda \structA$, where $\lambda=\lambda_1+\dots+\lambda_n$. \end{observation} \begin{proof} An overcast in one direction deterministically maps each component $\lambda_i \structA$ to $\lambda \structA$ identically.
+\begin{observation} For any structure $\structA$ and numbers $\lambda_1,\dots,\lambda_n \in \Qn$, the disjoint union $\lambda_1 \structA \uplus \dots \uplus \lambda_n \structA$ is equivalent (i.e., at $\dopt$-distance zero) to $\lambda \structA$, where $\lambda=\lambda_1+\dots+\lambda_n$. \end{observation} \begin{proof} An overcast in one direction deterministically maps each component $\lambda_i \structA$ to $\lambda \structA$ identically.
 An overcast in the other direction maps $\lambda \structA$ to the component $\lambda_i \structA$ with probability $\lambda_i/\lambda$. \end{proof}

 For a structure $\structA$ with components of bounded size and $\qplus$-values, we can try to change the values slightly to find a structure $\structB$ at small edit distance which uses a bounded number of different values (and then proceed as above).
 This works if the ratio of the maximum value to the minimum non-zero value is bounded.
 If this ratio is large, we could try to change the extremely small values to zero, hoping the edit distance is small (relative to the extremely large values).
 However, this does not always work: consider structures $\structA$ with few large values and many small values (for example a structure having $2^i$ tuples of value $2^{n-i}$, for $i=0\dots n$).
 So the general case cannot be reduced to the case of finitely many distinct values just by finding a structure close in edit distance.
 Nevertheless, instead of requiring the modified structure $\structB$ to have a bounded number of components up to isomorphism, it suffices to require a bounded number of components up to rescaling (two structures $\structB_1,\structB_2$ being the same up to rescaling if $\structB_1=\lambda \structB_2$ for some $\lambda>0$).
 This minor weakening turns out to be sufficient to fix our problem.
 We formalise this first as a statement on sequences of vectors of bounded dimension (which will encode a sequence of components of bounded size).